World stocks take fresh dip as COVID infection rate weighs

-LONDON/SYDNEY (Reuters) - World stocks slipped further on Friday and save havens got a fillip as jitters over a rising global COVID-19 infection rate and next week’s U.S. presidential election weighed on sentiment.
+LONDON (Reuters) - World stocks fell further and oil headed for a double-digit weekly slide on Friday as jitters over a rising global COVID-19 infection rate and next week’s U.S. presidential election more than offset strong euro zone quarterly growth data.

-In Europe, the blue-chip EuroSTOXX 50 .STOXX50E was down 0.6% to take its weekly loss to 6.8% and leaving it at levels last seen in late May.
+In Europe, the blue-chip EuroSTOXX 50 .STOXX50E recovered early losses to trade flat after strong regional growth numbers, but is on track for a weekly loss of 6.7% and remains around levels last seen in late May.

-MSCI's broadest index of Asia-Pacific shares outside of Japan .MIAPJ0000PUS was last down 1.2%, on track to break a run of four straight weeks of gains.
+MSCI's broadest index of Asia-Pacific shares outside of Japan .MIAPJ0000PUS closed down 1.2% for a 2.2% weekly loss, breaking four straight weeks of gains.

 “New lockdowns across Europe are being harshly repriced by markets,” Barclays equity strategist Emmanuel Cau said in a note to clients.